Frequently Asked Questions - Faculty FAQs

 For example, a person with a facial disfigurement may not have an impairment which substantially limits one or more major life activities, but others may regard him or her has having one due to how he or she appears.

-speech, or mental function.
-A person may have more than one disability.
+mobility, hearing, vision, speech, or mental function.
+A person may have more than

 A "handicap" is a physical or attitudinal constraint imposed upon a person; for example, stairs, narrow doorways, and curbs are handicaps imposed upon people with disabilities who use wheelchairs.